-The application of novel validated and accredited Real-Time PCR protocols suitable for surveillance will presented and discussed with the participants.
-This year there will be more focus on genetic characterization of listed fish viruses with theoretical lectures and practical exercises on sequencing, Blast tool and phylogenetic analysis.
+The application of accredited Real-Time PCR protocols for surveillance will be presented and discussed with the participants.
+Furthemore, focus will be put on genetic characterization of listed fish viruses with theoretical lectures and practical exercises on sequencing, Blast tool and phylogenetic analysis.
 For this reason each participant is required to bring his/her own laptop.